EthernalVortex/CigamOS/README.md

 # CigamOS
-A cool Batch Operating System
+A cool Batch Operating System made by magicdos